 Continue down this road for a little bit and you will see a tiny sign that says “Cascada Waterfall” on the right hand side.

 Follow the signs until you reach a small parking lot, there should be about 4 or 5 more and a short drive from the hotel.

 From the parking lot, there is a trail to the waterfall that takes about 10 minutes on a clearly marked path.
 Don’t leave any valuables in your car, roll up your windows and lock your doors.
-There are no security guards or parking guards around so it’ll be easy for thieves to break in if they see anything.
+There are no security guards or any type of security around so it’ll be easy for thieves to break in if they see anything.

-When we visited in February, there were a couple other cars there and we saw a few locals riding motorcycles past us so make sure not to leave any valuables in the car at all.
+When we visited in February, there were a couple other cars there and we saw a few locals riding motorcycles past us.

 El Chorro Waterfall

 We visited the waterfall and beach by driving there from Tango Mar and it was a complete surprise.
 On our way to Montezuma from Paquera, we decided to randomly drove through Tambor and had no idea what was at the end of those little signs.
 We were pleasantly surprised to see the beautiful beach and waterfall, it was actually the highlight of our Nicoya Peninsula trip!